tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/packet-capture/packet-capture-get.md

 # Get a packet capture session

-Returns information of an existing packet capture session.
+Returns the properties of an existing packet capture session.

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../../index.md).